The Best and Most Fun 3D Printed Toys You Can Download in 2023!

 If marionettes aren’t your thing, cleverly designed Russian nesting figures can also spruce up your décor with fun little surprises for your kids and adults alike.

 3D printed toys aren’t just about decorative knick-knacks or playthings, you can also 3D print your own piggy bank!
-Be it for a child on their first lesson on savings, or an adult who’s sick of loose change cluttering up their home; there’s no solution quite like a 3D printed piggy bank.

 These money-storing mantelpiece monuments can be cute, realistic, or even have bullhorns for a unique twist.
 They’re often only printed as one piece, too, so they’re fairly easy for beginners to make, and they’re a great way to teach kids the importance of saving money.